galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 Calculating the RMSD of the ligand is necessary to check if it is stable in the active site and to identify possible binding modes.
 If the ligand is not stable, there will be large fluctuations in the RMSD.

-For the RMSD analysis of the ligand, the `Select domains' parameter of the tool can for convenience be set to `Ligand'; however, this automatic selection sometimes fails.
-The other alternative, which we apply here, is to specify the `Residue ID' in the textbox provided.
-In this example the ligand's Residue ID is `G5E'.
+For the RMSD analysis of the ligand, the `Select domains` parameter of the tool can for convenience be set to `Ligand`; however, this automatic selection sometimes fails.
+The other alternative, which we apply here, is to specify the `Residue ID` in the textbox provided.
+In this example the ligand's Residue ID is `G5E`.
 The output is the requested RMSD data as a time series, the RMSD plotted as a time series and as a histogram.

 > ### {% icon hands_on %} Hands-on: RMSD analysis